 This is a taste most of us are familiar with.
 It is used in cooking, as well as on vegetables and bread.

-- You might choose to use the “real thing” because it’s more natural and you prefer the taste and texture it gives to food.
+- You might choose to use the “real thing” because it’s more natural, and you prefer the taste and texture it gives to food.
 That’s okay as long as portion distortion doesn’t slip in.
 When dealing with higher calorie or point foods, proper measuring is key.
-While it’s easy to grab a measuring spoon at home, what about at a restaurant?
+While grabbing a measuring spoon at home is easy, what about at a restaurant?
 The last joint on your thumb (from the bend to tip) is the rough measure of a tablespoon.
-Using the same technique, 1 teaspoon is the size of your index finger from the first bend to the tip.
+Using the same technique, one teaspoon is the size of your index finger from the first bend to the tip.

 - Nutritionally, real butter has 11.5 g of fat per tablespoon.
 The saturated fat is quite high at 7.3 g per tablespoon.